How do we reason about the world, and how do we make sense of the information that is presented to us?

-Visual Analytics System Architecture: how do we design systems architectures that bring together complex data sets so that they can be visualised to support intended applications?
+How do we design system architectures that bring together complex data sets so that they can be visualised to support intended applications?
 This could include areas such as data integrity, data granularity and data provenance.

-Operational Issues and e-Discovery: how do VA systems integrate into real working practices, with particular reference to environments where they will be used for e-Discovery such as complex documentation sets?
+How do visual analytics systems integrate into real working practices, with particular reference to environments where they will be used for e-Discovery such as complex documentation sets?

 In addition, there will be a series of supporting seminars to cover required areas of research methods, mathematical skills and programming.

 You can find more information about this course in the programme specification.
 Module and programme information is indicative and may be subject to change.